kinmury/obsidian-golden-book/README.md

 If you don't want that side to be hidden, don't worry, you can change it with the Style Settings plugin.

+- **Style Settings** - It's necessary to install the Style Settings plugin in order to fully enjoy this theme

 <h2 align=center> Gallery </h2>

 ![](https://github.com/kinmury/Golden-Book/blob/main/Gallery/Gallery1.png)